 In any case, you must create content for the following stages:

 The “Evaluation” phase: How does the prospect find the best people/products to help with this problem?
-Common content types at this stage include case studies or a page comparing market solutions, with dedicated landing pages.
+Among the most common formats are customer case studies and comparison pages between market solutions, often supported by dedicated landing pages.

 The “Purchase” phase: How does a prospect test or purchase your product?
 Common content types at this stage include pricing pages, interactive product tutorials, etc.